bgonp/msg.dw2e/readme.md

 - Request friendship to other users with their e-mails.
 - Create chat rooms and add some of your friends.
 - Send messages to chat rooms with other(s) user(s).
-- Messages can contain attachment file or images.
+- Messages can contain attachment files or images.
 - You can accept or decline friendship or block a friend.
 - You can send messages to non-friends users if your are in the same chat room (but you can't see their avatars).
 - You can modify your profile: name, e-mail, password and avatar.